-Ottoman Turkish Empire settlement payments - If you received settlement payments as a person persecuted by the regime that was in control of the Ottoman Turkish Empire from 1915 until 1923 your gross income does not include those excludable settlement payments, or interest, received by you, your heirs, or your estate for payments received on or after January 1, 2005.
+Ottoman Turkish Empire settlement payments - If you received settlement payments as a person persecuted by the regime that was in control of the Ottoman Turkish Empire from 1915 until 1923, your gross income does not include those excludable settlement payments, or interest, received by you, your heirs, or your estate for payments received on or after January 1, 2005.
 If you reported settlement payments on line 8z, column A, enter the amount of settlement payments in column B.

-Line 9b1 - Disaster Loss Deduction from Form FTB 3805V

-If you have a California disaster loss carryover deduction and there is income in the current taxable year, enter the total amount from your 2021 form FTB 3805V, Part III, line 2 and/or line 3, column (f), as a positive number in column B.
+Line 9b1 - Disaster Loss Deduction from Form FTB 3805V If you have a California disaster loss carryover deduction and there is income in the current taxable year, enter the total amount of disaster loss carryover deduction from your 2023 form FTB 3805V, Part III, line 2, column (f), as a positive number in column B.

-NOL Attributable to a Qualified Disaster - If you deduct a 2021 disaster loss in the 2021 taxable year and have remaining disaster loss that results in an NOL, the NOL can be carried forward.
+NOL attributable to a qualified disaster - If you deduct a 2023 disaster loss in the 2023 taxable year and have remaining disaster loss that results in an NOL, the NOL can be carried forward.
 Get form FTB 3805V for more information.